KSDunne/yoga_flip/README.md

 - As a site visitor, I will be able to click a button that says "rules" and the rules of the game will pop up.
 This will pop up via a modal
 - As a site visitor, I will be able to close this modal whenever I want and return to where I was in the game
 - As a site visitor, I will be able to click a "reset" button at any time during the game
-- As a site visitor, I will make use of the defensive design in the reset button by confirming what I would like to do whether that is continue playing the game I was playing or reset all cards, timer and current moves
+- As a site visitor, I will make use of the defensive design in the reset button by confirming what I would like to do, whether that is continue playing the game I was playing or reset all cards, timer and current moves
 - As a site visitor, I will be able to see links in the footer to social media, where I can search for yoga studios if I would like to do that.
 This will encourage me to a local yoga studio for in-person lessons
+- As a site visitor, I will get feeback when the countdown timer reaches zero and I will get feed back when I win a game.
+Both of these feedback mechanisms will be animations
 - As a site visitor, I can see the max amount of moves I made in the last few times I played the game through local storage and I can compare this number to my current move number
 - Overall, as a site visitor, the value I get from this site is; I have fun, I am challenged by the countdown timer, I learn the names of the yoga poses and I can also find ways to contact an in-person yoga studio